 Investing.com - The dollar ended the week sharply higher against

-the yen on Friday amid expectations the Federal Reserve will begin
+the other major currencies on Friday after the Federal Reserve said

 The dollar strengthened against the yen, with USD/JPY climbing

 3.82% for the week to settle at 97.88, the largest weekly gain

 The euro fell against the dollar, with EUR/USD dropping 1.7% for

 the week, to close at 1.3119, the biggest weekly decline since